poppadum/dynquee/README.md

 ### Filename Matching
 Media file matching works as follows:

+1. ROM filenames have their file extension (everything after the last `.`) removed
+    - e.g. `Sonic The Hedgehog.zip` becomes `Sonic The Hedgehog.`

-1. Names of games, publishers and genres are converted to lower case and a dot is added to the end
+1. Names of publishers and genres are converted to lower case and a dot is added to the end
-    - e.g. `Sonic The Hedgehog` becomes `sonic the hedgehog.`
+    - e.g. `Data East` becomes `data east.`

 1. Names are then matched against the beginning of media filenames.
     - e.g. a ROM named `Chuckie Egg.zip` would match media files named `chuckie egg.*`
-    - or a game published by `Atari` would match files named `atari.*`
+    - or a game published by `Bally Midway` would match files named `bally midway.*`

 ### Adding Your Own Images And Videos